 BERT for Classification¶

-BertClassifierModel provides easy to use solution for classification problem
+provides solution for classification problem using pre-trained BERT on PyTorch.

 Two main components of BERT classifier pipeline in DeepPavlov are

 Non-processed texts should be given to

 torch_transformers_preprocessor for tokenization on subtokens,

 encoding subtokens with their indices and creating tokens and segment masks.